Returning Member? Login to retrieve information from your previous registration.

 Any rubdown or massage performed at a swim venue by a licensed professional must be conducted in open/public locations and must never be done with only the athlete and licensed massage therapist in the room.
 Even if a coach is a licensed massage therapist, the coach shall not perform a rubdown or massage of an athlete under any circumstances.

-Use of audio or visual recording devices, including a cell phone camera, is not allowed in changing areas, rest rooms, locker rooms or directly behind the starting blocks.
+Use of audio or visual recording devices, including a cell phone camera, is not allowed in changing areas, rest rooms, locker rooms, or directly behind the starting blocks.

 MISCONDUCT REPORTING REQUIREMENTS